richardcblewett/unit-2-project/README.md

 ### SILVER
 As a user, I want to be able to list my movies by genre.
 As a user, I want to be able to list my movies by director.
-As a user, I want to be able to list what years my movies were released.
 As a user, I want to be able to find out which movie is my nth rank movie.